OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_50.rst

 Upgrading from OpenNebula 5.0.x
 =================================

 This section describes the installation procedure for systems that are already running a 5.0.x OpenNebula.
+The upgrade to OpenNebula |version| can be done directly following this section, you don't need to perform intermediate version upgrades.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

 Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula |version|.